abhipatel9607/easybank_landing_page/README.md

 ## See Project Live

-You can see EasyBank Landing Page, it's live in netlify [Click here](https://easybank-landing-page-abhishek.netlify.app).
+You can see EasyBank Landing Page directly, it's live in netlify [Click here](https://easybank-landing-page-abhishek.netlify.app).

 ## Getting Started